Table of contents

 2) Traffic Flow Optimization

 Network Service Providers (NSPs) have long utilized automation to manage and redirect traffic effectively.
 Integrating AI capabilities allows for a heightened optimization level in traffic routing.
 AI tools can analyze the traffic flow over an extended period, providing NSPs with valuable insights to refine their routing and capacity management strategies.
+By adopting an AIOps strategy, NSPs can further enhance their decision-making processes, automating network management tasks and proactively addressing potential issues before they disrupt service.

 The overarching goal remains enhancing customer and end-user experiences: AI-enabled networks can adeptly identify and respond to unforeseen surges in traffic, swiftly introducing temporary capacity to preempt delays that might compromise user satisfaction.